-The Dalmatian is a medium-sized dog that is affectionate, very athletic, highly intelligent and has plenty of energy.
+The Dalmatian is a medium-sized dog that is affectionate, very athletic, highly intelligent, and has plenty of energy.
 This breed is extremely driven, loyal, and well-suited for work or companionship.
 The Dalmatian is known for its distinct spots, its history as a firehouse dog, and, of course, a certain cartoon movie.

-Colors: White with black or liver spots
+- Coat and Colors: Short coat.
+White with black or liver spots

 History of the Dalmatian

 The Dalmatian's true origins are up for debate, but evidence of similar types of dogs goes back to ancient times.
 It is likely that the breed did not actually originate in Dalmatia (present-day Croatia), but it is certain that Dalmatians were once used as sentinels in the area.
 They appear in artwork from the early 1600s.

 Dalmatians are very agile, athletic, and versatile.
 In order to keep this dog in good shape (physical and mental), Dalmatians need tons of exercise and plenty of activities.

 Otherwise, they are prone to weight gain, anxiety, and even behavior problems.
 This breed may also have a tendency for excessive barking, especially if there is not a proper outlet for the dog's energy.

 The Dalmatian is known for its ready-and-willing attitude and seemingly endless energy.
 These dogs are quite smart, despite what some may think.
 The extreme energy level of the Dalmatian makes the breed appear goofy at times.
 This is why proper training is absolutely essential for this dog.
 The Dalmatian is typically very clever and eager to learn if you are diligent and can keep his attention.

-Dalmatian Health Problems
+Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of:

 Do you think this is the dog for you?
 If you would like to get your own Dalmatian, take the time to do your research first.
-Talk to your veterinarian, other Dalmatian owners, reputable Dalmatian breeders and Dalmatian rescue groups to learn more.
+Talk to your veterinarian, other Dalmatian owners, reputable breeders and rescue groups to learn more.